EMC Board of Directors

 Board of Directors

 Mr. Almeida, age 52, has been a director of EMC since January 2015.
-He has served as Chairman of Covidien plc, a global health care products leader, since March 2012, and as President and Chief Executive Officer and a director since July 2011.
+He served as Chairman of Covidien plc, a global health care products leader, from March 2012 to January 2015.
+From July 2011 to January 2015, he served as President and Chief Executive Officer.
 From October 2006 to June 2011, Mr. Almeida was President of Covidien’s Medical Devices organization.
-He is also a director of State Street Corporation (where he is a member of the Executive Compensation Committee).
-Mr. Almeida is a native of Brazil and received a bachelor’s degree in Mechanical Engineering from Escola de Engenharia Maua in São Paulo.
+He is also a director of State Street Corporation (where he is a member of the Executive Compensation Committee) and Analog Devices, Inc. Mr. Almeida is a native of Brazil and received a bachelor’s degree in Mechanical Engineering from Escola de Engenharia Maua in São Paulo.

 Mr. Carty, age 68, has been a director of EMC since January 2015.
 Mr. Carty served as Vice Chairman and Chief Financial Officer of Dell, Inc. from January 2007 to June 2008, and as Chairman and Chief Executive Officer of AMR Corporation and American Airlines from May 1998 to April 2003.
-Mr. Carty is also Chairman of Virgin America Airlines, Inc. (where he is Chair of the Nominating and Corporate Governance Committee and a member of the Audit Committee), and is a director of Canadian National Railway Company (where he is Chair of the Audit Committee and a member of the Corporate Governance and Nominating Committee, the Environment, Safety and Security Committee, the Human Resources and Compensation Committee, and the Strategic Planning Committee) and Talisman Energy Inc. (where he is the Chair of the Audit Committee and a member of the Human Resources Committee).
+Mr. Carty is also Chairman of Virgin America Airlines, Inc. (where he is Chair of the Nominating and Corporate Governance Committee and a member of the Audit Committee), and is a director of Canadian National Railway Company (where he is Chair of the Audit Committee and a member of the Corporate Governance and Nominating Committee, the Environment, Safety and Security Committee, the Human Resources and Compensation Committee, and the Strategic Planning Committee).
 Mr. Carty holds a bachelor’s degree in Economics and Mathematics and Honorary Doctor of Laws from Queen’s University in Kingston, Ontario and an MBA from Harvard Business School.

-With nearly 30 years of experience managing IT and making the technology infrastructure purchasing decisions at a global financial services firm, Mr. Cowen brings to the Board extensive knowledge about technology, the IT industry, and defining and implementing an effective IT strategy.
-As a former customer of EMC, he has in-depth knowledge of our products and services.
+With over 30 years of experience managing IT and making the technology infrastructure purchasing decisions at a global financial services firm, Mr. Cowen brings to the Board extensive knowledge about technology, the IT industry, and defining and implementing an effective IT strategy.
 In addition, through various senior management positions, Mr. Cowen has demonstrated leadership skills and gained significant business operations experience, including developing and managing top talent.

 Mr. DiStasio brings to the Board extensive financial, accounting and consulting expertise, including a deep understanding of accounting principles and financial reporting rules and regulations, acquired over the course of his 38-year career at one of the world's leading assurance, tax, transaction and advisory services firms.
 He has significant experience overseeing, from an independent auditor's perspective, the financial reporting processes of large public companies in a variety of industries with a global presence.
 Through his leadership roles at E&Y, including as COO of the Americas, Mr. DiStasio gained substantial management and operational experience.
 In addition, Mr. DiStasio's service on another public company board provides him with valuable experience.